kaaaata/clash/README.md

 ## Playtesting
 You can playtest it at [https://calm-hollows-81714.herokuapp.com/](https://calm-hollows-81714.herokuapp.com/).
 Any feedback is appreciated.

 Note: <code>calm-hollows</code> is a testing environment running on a free dyno, so the page may take 20 seconds to load.
-Images may also load extremely slowly.

 ## Bootstrapping Instructions
 <code>npm i</code> install dependencies